 With the Spring Equinox on the way, it is a good idea to start planning out your spring cleaning.

-Light a cleansing incense or diffuse an essential oil for cleansing.
+Light a cleansing incense or diffuse an essential oil with cleansing properties.
 As you breathe in the aroma, know that the energies are not only making your home smell fresh, but also getting rid of negative energy build up.
 Open your windows to let the fresh air in and the negative energy out.

 Start small if you get overwhelmed easily by housework.
 Choose one room to clean at a time.
 You can even do one drawer at a time if that’s what you need.
 It doesn’t have to be done all in one day.
 Once one space is cleared out, keep it clean while you work on the next space, so you don’t back track.

 As you clean, make a list of repairs you need to do around the home and list them in priority.
 Caulking around windows and new weather stripping around doors greatly reduces our heating and cooling costs.
-Same with leaky faucets.
+Repair leaky faucets and pipes.
 So much water is wasted by a leaky faucet.
 Not only does this cost you money if you have to pay for water, but it’s terrible for the environment.

 Spring cleaning can really help you put your life back together and make room to plant new seeds for the coming year.
 Don’t underestimate the power of a clean and organized home.